 Just down the road from Cavendish in PEI National Park is Greenwich Beach, with winding boardwalks and white sands.
 Discover where Europeans first landed on the Island at Jacques Cartier beach and get in a game of beach volleyball.
 Or, marvel at the red rock formations carved by nature at Thunder Cove Beach on the North Shore.

 These are just a few of our favourite things to do on Prince Edward Island.
-Book your passage aboard the mv Confederation or the mv Holiday Island today!
+Book your passage aboard Northumberland Ferries!
 And take a moment to browse what to expect when you sail with us this season.
 To learn more about the fun (and food!) you can have on Prince Edward Island, be sure to visit Explore the Maritimes!